OBJECTIVE OF THE CHARTER

-Our core function is to offer information services to an esteemed clientele base both for literary and research purposes in the legal profession while upholding universal standards promoting fundamental information access rights/principles (e.g. Laws of library science).
+To offer information services to esteemed clientele both for literary and research purposes in the legal profession while upholding universal standards that promote fundamental information access rights/principles (e.g. Laws of library science).

 • Increase the validity of acquisition and collection development decisions.

-• Offer current information access and retrieval technology to save on the client’s times.
+• Offer current information access and retrieval technology to save on the clientele time.

-• Offer improved service tailored to the needs of the students, and faculty for instructions and for research
+• Offer improved service tailored to the needs of users and research

 OUR CORE VALUES

-Our clients expect us to discharge our mandate in an efficient and effective manner.
-In our quest to meet their expectations, we stand guided by the values below;
+To offer services in an efficient & effective manner.
+In our quest to meet users expectations, we stand guided by the following values;

 • Impartiality and fairness